jafekb/jafekb.github.io/_posts/2022-01-04-flag-recognition.markdown

 The Spanish flag is colloquially called the "Rojigualda", which could be surprising to modern Spanish speakers who might expect something like "Rojiamarilla."
 However, the _gualda_ refers to a more archaic Spanish word for that off-yellow gold color present in the flag.
 It was designed by a guy named Antonio Valdes y Bazan in 1785, being used purely for naval purposed until 1820 when it started to be used for more general-purpose Spanish representation.
 Something interesting about the flag itself is that this design, with the two horizontal stripes on top and bottom, with the middle section being equal in size to both of them combined, is called a _Spanish fess_, because this flag is the most common example of the design.
 I really like this flag: the colors, the organization and the off-center seal all walk the right line between simple and unique.

 ### Catalonia flag
-Catalonia is one of the nineteen states in Spain, known as _autonomous communities.
+Catalonia is one of the nineteen states in Spain, known as _autonomous communities_.
 However, the Catalan flag, or _Senyera_, is featured on the flags of three other surrounding autonomous communities, and represents the Catalonian "nationality" which has very strong roots, dating back to the kingdom of Aragon which united with Spain in 1137.
 Catalan pride is huge in this region and has increased significantly since the 2010's, so it is very common to see this flag flown around Barcelona.
 This flag is definitely seen much more than the Spanish flag.

 ### Catalan Independence flag
 <insert Estelada flag>